Diogosbavell/Deep-Seed-Challenge/READMEN.md

 1. Csv files were used as input.
 So expect proper formatting to .csv format without empty lines with comma separation;
 2. The number of rows in the tables referring to wells and spools were considered equal, that is, the balancing of the tables was not considered.
-It is expected that regardless of the origin the tables have correlations, as in the case of the database for example; e
+It is expected that regardless of the origin the tables have correlations, as in the case of the database for example; and
 3. The spool name and well name were considered as parity indexes, which is done through of the growing organization of items.
 Such a measure can also be used for data from databases, such as mysql or postgres, for example.